On This Page

 Revolt of the Mahdi ends in the British leaving Sudan

-Note: I mention this event because it's representative of the great changes in the old world order ... in the late 1800's Spain's empire crumbles, the huge portion of the world still under Britain's control starts to rebel or otherwise breakaway ... often semi peaceably as in the case of Canada, and the break up of the Ottoman Empire that started in the 1850's will lead to war after war around the Mediterranean ending in eruption of World War 1 ... then World War 2 ... then unresolved issues in the Middle East that continue to this day
+Note: I mention this event because it's representative of the great changes in the old world order ... in the late 1800's Spain's remaining empire crumbles, and the huge portion of the world still under Britain's control starts to rebel or otherwise breakaway ... often semi peaceably as in the case of Canada, and the break up of the Ottoman Empire that started in the 1850's will lead to war after war around the Mediterranean ending in eruption of World War 1 ... then World War 2 ... then unresolved issues in the Middle East that continue to this day

 1884